Peter Island British Virgin Islands

 In the 17th century, a small German state with Berlin as the capital started a business in trading slaves and needed a base in the Indies.

-They never did develop the estate, and this created friction, so they looked around for another island.
+They never developed the estate, which created friction, so they looked around for another island.

-In 1690 they occupied Peter Island, which then had no inhabitants.
+In 1690, they occupied Peter Island, which had no inhabitants.
 They wanted to build a large settlement and knew that they would need several forts to do this.
 They not only built forts but also slave pens on land. 🙁

 Who was Peter Island named after?